cjdbarlow/bedside-notebook/anaesthesia/paeds/pyloric.md

 		* Compensatory respiratory acidosis is common
 		Extent of compensation (i.e. PaCO<sub>2</sub>) is a marker of severity of dehyration.
 		* Respiratory alkalosis (secondary to hypovolaemic shock) suggests **critical** dehydration
+		* HCl may be used to correct severe alkalosis but is rarely necessary
-	* Hyponatraemia
+	* Hyponatraemia/electrolyte derangement
 	May be present but masked by dehydration.

-##Preoperative Assessment
-> Surgery is not an emergency and electrolyte and fluid state should be corrected prior to operating

-Evaluation should consider:
+* G
 	* Frequency and extent of vomiting
-* Volume and electrolyte status
-	* Volume loss:
-		* Frequency and amount of vomiting
-		* Diarrhoea
-		* Urine output
-	* Resuscitation performed:
-	Adequate resuscitation may take up to 72 hours.
-		* Inital resuscitation of shock with standard solutions CSL or Albumin.
-		* Correct volume with salt and dextrose containing solutions
-			* Usually requires addition of potassium 40mmol/L
-		* HCl may be used to correct severe alkalosis but is rarely necessary

 ##Preparation
 * Secure IV access